QuantumScanner/traincapstone/README.md

 # traincapstone
 Train Capstone Project

-This is final train final project.
+This is train final capstone project.